-- a 'tax avoidance surcharge' of up to 30% may apply but this can be reduced where a 'qualifying avoidance disclosure' is made within a certain timeframe (see paragraph 8.6.3). - a 'tax avoidance surcharge' will not arise where a taxpayer incurs a tax geared penalty under Section 1077E(2) or (5) TCA 1997, Section 116(2) or (5) of the Value-Added Tax Consolidation Act 2010, Section 134A of the Stamp Duties Consolidation Act 1999 or Section 58 of the Capital Acquisitions Tax Consolidation Act 2003.
+- a 'tax avoidance surcharge' of up to 30% may apply but this can be reduced where a 'qualifying avoidance disclosure' is made within a certain timeframe (see paragraph 8.6.3) or in certain circumstances where a valid protective notification is submitted (see paragraph 8.5). - a 'tax avoidance surcharge' will not arise where a taxpayer incurs a tax geared penalty under Section 1077E(2) or (5) TCA 1997, Section 116(2) or (5) of the Value-Added Tax Consolidation Act 2010, Section 134A of the Stamp Duties Consolidation Act 1999 or Section 58 of the Capital Acquisitions Tax Consolidation Act 2003.
 Further guidance on the categories of behaviour which give rise to tax geared penalties and the methodology for the calculation of tax geared penalties is set out in paragraph 5.6 of this Code of Practice. - where a person does not agree to pay a 'tax avoidance surcharge', it is a matter for a relevant court to determine whether the person is liable to the surcharge.
 The analysis of how penalties may be applied by a relevant court, as outlined in paragraphs 5.5.3 to 5.5.10 of this Code of Practice, also apply to the 'tax avoidance surcharge'.